c128lib/Reference/StartupSequence.md

 When you first turn on power, the Z80 microprocessor has control before the 8502 is allowed to take over.

-The initialization steps performed by the Z80 include copying two routines into block 0 RAM.
+If the Z80 reset routine does not find a Commodore 64 cartridge or the Commodore key held down:

+1. Sets initial values for MMU registers ($D500-$D50A)
-One, at 65488-65503/$FFD0-$FFDF, is an 8502 machine language routine to surrender control to the Z80; the other, at 65504-65519/$FFE0-$FFEF, is a Z80 machine language routine to surrender control to the 8502.
+2. Copies two surrending routine (for Z80-8502 switchover, one, at 65488-65503/$FFD0-$FFDF, is an 8502 machine language routine to surrender control to the Z80; the other, at 65504-65519/$FFE0-$FFEF, is a Z80 machine language routine to surrender control to the 8502)

-If the Z80 reset routine does
+3. Prepare starting address and starting code for 8502
-not find a Commodore 64 cartridge or the Commodore key held down, it jumps to a routine it has copied into 65504/$FFE0 in block 0 RAM.
+4. Surrends control to 8502 by jumping to a routine copied into 65504/$FFE0 in block 0 RAM

 That routine ends by setting bit 0 of [$D505](D500#D505) to %1 to return control to the 8502 for 128 mode.

-TODO: summary operation before 8502 start working

-When the 8502 finally starts after a reset, the Kernal initialization routine START always receives control and immediately performs the following actions:
+When the 8502 finally starts, the Kernal initialization routine START always receives control and immediately performs the following actions:
-1. Brings the system map into context.
+1. Brings the system map into context
-2. Disables IRQ's.
+2. Disables IRQ's
-3. Resets the processor stack pointer.
+3. Resets the processor stack pointer
-4. Clears decimal mode.
+4. Clears decimal mode
-5. Initializes the MMU.
+5. Initializes the MMU
-6. INSTALLS the Kernal RAM code.
+6. INSTALLS the Kernal RAM code
-7. SECURE: Check and initialize the SYSTEM vector.
+7. SECURE: Check and initialize the SYSTEM vector
-8. [POLL](#POLL): Check for a ROM cartridge.
+8. [POLL](#POLL): Check for a ROM cartridge

 ### POLL <a name="POLL"></a>
 POLL first scans for any installed C64 cartridges.
 They are recognized by